lesjames/breakpoint/readme.md

 ****

-The grid is based on a mobile first fluid layout that can be triggered at a break point to go fixed.
+Breakpoint is a mobile first fluid layout that can be triggered at a break point to go fixed.
 Styles cascade from smaller break points up into larger ones.
 Mixins provide simple methods to set the size of containers when certain break points become available.
-Media queries for any number of columns are automatically generated when the screen becomes wide enough for the necessary number of columns to display.
+Media queries for any number of columns are automatically generated when the screen becomes wide enough for their display.
 Everything is calculated from the column and gutter size width variables.

-Simply stated you just need to know how many columns you need for a layout and the mixins will generate the media query needed to trigger that layout.
+Simply stated you just need to know how many columns you need for a layout and Breakpoint will generate the media query needed to trigger that layout.

 The important mixins to remember are `set-fixed-bp()` and `set-bp()`.